EskimoBear/cress-ruby/README.md

 Eson.read('HighJump.eson')
 ```

-A `read` will evaluate all the singles in the eson file.
+A `read` will evaluate all singles and calls in the eson file.

-To use eson reader as a JSON preprocessor call the `process` method.

 ##JSON preprocessing
 When eson is being used as a JSON preprocessor call the `process` method to output the evalutated file.